medipnegiz/linux_hands_on/README.md

-## Linux Hands On
-linux hands on studies
+### Linux hands on studies
+🔖 Managing files in Linux
+🔖 Environment variables
+🔖 Managing users and groups